 A few more detailed ideas:

 - Instead of cutting on the fold, create a seam at the centre from or centre back.
 Make it a clean seam, a fun exposed seam like that first photo, or even add an exposed zipper.

 - Add patch pockets instead of side seam pockets (we’ll have a tutorial for this at the end of the sewalong!)

 - Try some embroidery – very trendy right now.

 - Use a ribbed trim at the decline instead of creating a neckband.
 This would be cute if you’re going for more of a leisure/sweatshirt look.

-- My favorite detail – add something fun to the raglan seams!
+- My favourite detail – add something fun to the raglan seams!
 IT could be as simple as topstitching, piping, tiny buttons, pom pom trim, or small ruffles.
-Psssst – We’ll shoe you how to add ruffles in a tutorial at the end of the sewalong!)
+Psssst – We’ll show you how to add ruffles in a tutorial at the end of the sewalong!)

 What do you guys think?
 Do you have any other ideas?
 We’d love to hear them!

 Here’s the full list of River posts and tutorials: